-Remote Learning
+Remote Learning Introduction

-Introduction

-While we realize that in-person instruction has greater impact at the elementary level, the need for virtual learning has become a reality in a variety of circumstances including the pandemic-related quarantines (including individual or small group situations), weather-related situations, and building maintenance issues.
+While we realize that in-person instruction has greater impact at the elementary level, the need for virtual learning has become a reality in a variety of circumstances including the pandemic, weather-related situations, and building maintenance issues.
 Physical presence in the classroom allows time for students to develop spiritually, socially, emotionally, physically, and academically.
 When this is not possible, it is important to provide a means for student learning without interruption.
-Students will be expected to log on by 8:40, in uniform to their homeroom teacher's Google meet.
-If a computer/Ipad is needed by the student one (if available) will be provided.
-Prior to the beginning of the school year we will offer a pick up day for materials.
+Students will be expected to log on by 8:30, in uniform to their homeroom teacher's Google meet.
+If a computer/ipad is needed by the student one (if available) will be provided for a rental fee of \$75.00.